 Next to Musgrave was a levelled out and grassed over Kepier Colliery duff heap we called the duffy.
 It had goal posts on it and we could play football with a leather laced football there.
 When wet, heading a lacey would just about take your head off.
 We would also play cricket on the duffy and do things like communicating with tin cans connected by string and daft things like exploding carbide and water in topped bottles.
 The raised level of the Duffy meant blown snow caused drifts at its descending edges and we would have great fun diving into those drifts.

-On the right of the farm was Harper’s pond full of frogs, toads and newts and close to it the remains of a kiln.
+Heading toward the river and on the right of the farm was Harper’s pond full of frogs, toads and newts and close to it the remains of a kiln.
 Downstream of the farm and shaped by the river were the “half moon” and “shooting gallery” fields.
 Round that half moon field we once found a female body lodged by the swollen river face down in riverside bushes.
 We weren’t sure it was real.
 Someone suggested it was a shop model but then Brian poked her leg with a stick.
 We told nobody and revisited the site.
 Brian was having trouble sleeping and his dad learnt why a few days later.
 His dad went to the police telling them that he had discovered the body.

 The other lane from Musgrave was Dixon’s lane named after the owners of the high grange farm thereon.
 It took us past many wooden garages where the few people who had cars kept them.
 We would sometimes play on top of and among the garages and I remember one moonlit night my diving into a hedge because someone was coming.
 I landed in a pile of soot dumped from a swept chimney.
 In that same area in daylight I remember Bill falling when walking along a rail that held pointed fence timbers together.
 He was going from support post to support post.
 I had to lift him off as he was hanging upside down between two pointed uprights with a bleeding thigh.
 He was fortunate to have not been impaled on them.